rpanai/rpanai.github.io/_posts/2016-08-26-Earthquakes.md

 memory usage: 19.5+ KB
 {% endhighlight %}

-We wanr to covert Date in yyyy-mm-dd HH:MM:SS format.
+We want to covert the dates in yyyy-mm-dd HH:MM:SS format.
 The columns Lat and Long have a dash or a hypen instead of a minus.
 The column Fatalities has some entries with comma as thousand separator <code>20,085</code>, others like <code>74 dead</code> (we skipped the missing extracting the table) and finally some ranges <code>87,000~100,000</code>.
 So we want to remove commas, the word dead and (arbitrarily) we take just the smallest number in a range.

 {% highlight python %}
 eqs["Lat"]=eqs["Lat"].apply(lambda x: x.replace('−','-').replace('–','-'))   #replace dash or hypen with minus